adampl2/NoteWave/README.md

 3. Favicon not rendering.
 This was fixed by moving the favicon files to the static directory.

+4. When trying to sort the notes from the newest created to the oldest using filter_by and order_by methods, I encountered a bug which prevented the notes from sorting accordingly.
+This issue was later fixed by looping in reverse `([::-1])` in the HTML template.

 - - -

 ## Deployment & Local Development